Veggie chips

 Vegan 5/10

-• Highly processed
+• Heavily processed

 Low-FODMAP 5/10

-• Onion and garlic are common additives
+• Onion and garlic powder are common additives

 Zone 4/10

-• High-glycemic starch base
+• high-glycemic starch base

-• processed (fiber removed)
+• processed vegetable product

 • high sodium